dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 - `ComponentType`, of type `Type?`, which defines the type of the root component.
 - `Parameters`, of type `IDictionary<string, object?>?`, which represents an optional dictionary of parameters to pass to the root component.

-Existing Blazor components can be used in a .NET MAUI Blazor app by moving the code into the app, or by referencing an existing class library or package that contains the component.
+Existing [Razor components](/aspnet/core/blazor/components/) can be used in a .NET MAUI Blazor app by moving the code into the app, or by referencing an existing class library or package that contains the component.

 For information about Blazor apps, see [Introduction to ASP.NET Core Blazor](/aspnet/core/blazor/).